Founder and chief executive of FutureEverything

 If we don’t shape the future we want, we’ll get the future we deserve.

-Bill Thompson, head of partnership development, archive development at the BBC
+Head of partnership development, archive development at the BBC

 What is the nature of this shared hallucination we’re all about to engage with?
 Where the physical and virtual space merge… We’ve seen closed data cities.
 Facebook is one.
 Do we have a good vision of an open data city?
 What will that liminal space we occupy be like?
 We’re at the start of the process of building those cities.